AminMortezaie/bookish-disco/General Info/Message Queuing/Readme.md

 RabbitMQ is a lightweight message broker, which sends and receives messages.
 It is one of the most popular open-source message brokers, with tens of thousands of users.
 To address high-scale and high-availability needs, RabbitMQ may also be implemented in a distributed environment. <br/>

 Some of RabbitMQ’s alternatives are Apache Kafka, ActiveMQ, KubeMQ, IBM MQ, ZeroMQ, and much more.

+## Major terms of RabbitMQ
+- **Producing** is just the act of sending.
+A producer is a software that transmits messages.
+- **Queue** is referred to as a post box.
+Messages pass between RabbitMQ and your apps, but they can only be kept in queues.
+A queue is effectively a big message buffer that is often limited by the host’s RAM and disc space.
+- **Receiving and consuming** have comparable meanings.
+A consumer is a software that mostly waits for messages to arrive.